To the parents of children riding school buses:

 - Review bus riding rules with your child.

-- Be sure you child arrives at his/her stop 5-10 minutes prior to bus arrival.
+- Be sure your child arrives at his/her stop 5-10 minutes prior to bus arrival.

 - Provide necessary protection for your child at the stop.

-- Accept the responsibility of your child’s conduct at the bus stop and on the school bus.
-Remember: “Adults set the
+- Accept the responsibility for your child’s conduct at the bus stop and on the school bus.
+Remember: “Adults set the example and mood for their children."